 Hoverboards are motorized two-wheel electric personal assistive mobility devices.
 They do not have pedals or a seat, and the rider controls the device by leaning or shifting their weight forward.
 Hoverboards are particularly popular with kids, teens, and young adults.

-In Jacksonville, Florida, hoverboard riders must abide by Florida statutes that outline where hoverboards can be ridden, required safety gear, and required licenses.
+In Jacksonville, Florida, hoverboard riders must abide by Florida statutes that outline where hoverboards can be ridden as well as what safety gear and licenses are required.

 - On a street with a speed limit below 25 miles per hour